Aledosim/adreg/README.md

 ### Prerequisites

 You will need [pip](https://pip.pypa.io/en/stable/installing/) to install the packages.
 It's **strongly recommended** that you use a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-and-using-virtual-environments).
+Developed in Python 3.7.3.

 ### Installation